Andrewnames/TouchGong/README.md

 # TouchGong
-This is touch screen adapted version of popular WPF drag and drop framework - Gong
+This is touch screen adapted version of popular WPF drag and drop framework - GongSolutions